AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to feature test with Cypress in the project management app](https://github.com/what-zen/what-zen-app/blob/dev/cypress/integration/ourTests/Cards.spec.js)

-Here we did not succeed to properly Test Drive our application, we did create feature test after we created our app.
-We would have needed a some more time to be confortable enough with Jest and Enzyme to Test Drive the entire application.
+Here we did not succeed to properly Test Drive our application, we did create 'Feature Tests' after we created our app.
+We would have needed some more time to be confortable enough with Jest and Enzyme to Test Drive the entire application.
 This is where I found the limit of learning a new language and test drive at the same time.
-In that moment, spiking is a way to learn, otherwise it is hard to test something that we don't know about.
+In that moment, spiking was a way to learn, otherwise it was hard to test something that we did't know about.
 With a bit more time, we could do everything again from scratch with TDD.

 ---